ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Stored Procedures Manual.md

 ##### invoker_rights_clause

 When executing a function, it can be specified whether to refer to the object by the constructor (DEFINER) permission or the executer (CURRENT_USER) permission.
-If this clause is commited, the fucntion executes with constructor privileges.
+If this clause is ommited, the function is executed with the AUTHID DEFINER as default.

 -   AUTHID CURRENT_USER
-    This executes a function by referring to an object owned by the user.
+    Execute the function by referring to the object owned by the function user.

 -   AUTHID DEFINER
-    This executes a function with DEFINER permission by referring to the object of the funciton constructor.
+    Execute the function with the DEFINER authority by referring to the object owned by the function definer.

 ##### Declaration Section